FEDERAL FUNDED PROGRAMS IN THE DISTRICT:

 - The Learning Curve

-- Professional Tutors of America
+- Professional Tutors of America INC.

 A Title I school receives Federal Title I funds.
 As the largest federal program supporting elementary and secondary education, Title I Part A of the NCLB Act is intended to help ensure that all children have the opportunity to obtain a high quality education and to reach proficiency on challenging state academic standards and assessments.
 Title I provides flexible funding that may be used to provide additional instructional staff, professional development, extended-time programs, and other strategies for raising student achievement in high poverty schools.
 Schools that do not make AYP may face corrective actions.